privacybydesign/irma-frontend-packages/README.md

   actions on your `irma-endpoint` controller.

   `start` should make a call to the IRMA server and start the IRMA session there.
-Then, strip the result token from the response JSON and send that back in the response to the client.
+Then, strip the result token from the response JSON and send the rest back in the response to the client.

   `results` can fetch the result from the IRMA server using the result token that we stripped off the response earlier.
 Whatever you return to the client